allo-media/elm-kitchen/README.md

     └── Theme.elm
 ```

-Rtfeldman explains this organization in a [dedicated blog post](https://dev.to/rtfeldman/tour-of-an-open-source-elm-spa).
+Richard Feldman explains this organization in a [dedicated blog post](https://dev.to/rtfeldman/tour-of-an-open-source-elm-spa).

-[elm-css](http://package.elm-lang.org/packages/rtfeldman/elm-css/latest) is used to style your app.

 ## Installation